 Saaremaa Island was conquered by the Crusaders in 1227, but in the following years numerous pagan uprisings broke out.
 It was not until five years after the uprising of 1260, that the Teutonic Order began the construction of the first fortifications in place of the later castle.
 It received its final architectural form only in the years 1330-1360.
 The castle was not the seat of a teutonic convent, but the property of the bishop.
 The end of its medieval history followed the fall and secularization of the Ösel–Wiek bishopric in the second half of the 16th century.
 The Livonian War, which caused enormous damage to the continental part of Estonia, did not fortunately affect fortress, which along with the island was sold to Denmark.
 In 1645, the Danes were replaced by the Swedes, and after 1710 the castle belonged to the Russians.
 Throughout this period, up to the beginning of the 19th century, Arensburg as the capital of the island and region, kept its military significance, and its fortifications were modernized.
 Fortunately, these extensions did not involve dismantling older, medieval fortifications.
 The first conservation work was carried out in 1904-1912, and a large-scale renovation took place in 1968-1985.

-The oldest castle consisted of a single line of walls reinforced with a single, main tower.
+The oldest castle layout consisted of a single perimeter of the walls, reinforced with a single main tower.
 At the end of the fourteenth century, the stronghold was already a fully developed conventual castle, consisting of a regular, square inner ward to which wings adjoined from four sides.
 In the north-west corner there was the Sturwalt Tower, and in the north-east corner the slender and higher tower called Long Herman.
-The location of the latter was interestingly solved, which as the last point of defense was separated by a free space, where a sewage from latrines placed next to the guest chambers probably flowed.
+The location of the latter was interestingly solved, because as the last point of defense it was separated by a free space in which the sewage from the latrines placed next to the guest chambers probably flowed.
 In the lowest storey Long Herman housed a prison dungeon.
 Inside the Sturwalt Tower had six floors, the two lower floors were covered with vaults and were connected by staircases, which started at a certain height above the floor, which made it easier to cut off the enemy’s access in case of danger.
 The upper floors had residential functions and were heated with fireplaces.

 The main building of the castle was surrounded by a hydrated moat, along which a small outer wall ran from the inside, giving the area of zwinger.
 Around the moat there was an outer bailey, also surrounded by a moat and fortifications.
 Originally it was a wooden – earth fortifications, which was replaced at the turn of the 14th and 15th century by a stone wall of 687 meters long and 7 meters high.
 The last medieval extensions took place in the mid-fifteenth century, when the external wall was raised and equipped with towers.